Assistant Professor (tenure-stream), Oral and Maxillofacial Radiology

-The successful candidate will conduct innovative research in Oral and Maxillofacial Pathology or a related field, and participate in teaching at the undergraduate and graduate levels.
+The successful candidate will conduct innovative research in Oral and Maxillofacial Radiology or a related field, and participate in teaching at the undergraduate and graduate levels.
 Applicants must meet the following requirements:

-- an advanced research degree, preferably a Ph.D. and evidence of excellent research accomplishments in a field of enquiry related to Oral and Maxillofacial Pathology,
+- a graduate degree, preferably a Ph.D., and evidence of excellent research accomplishments in a field of enquiry related to Oral and Maxillofacial Radiology,

 - excellent teaching skills, and

-- training in an accredited specialty program in Oral and Maxillofacial Pathology and eligibility to be licensed in Ontario as a recognized specialist in Oral and Maxillofacial Pathology.
+- training in an accredited specialty program in Oral and Maxillofacial Radiology and eligibility to be licensed in Ontario as a recognized specialist in Oral and Maxillofacial Radiology.

 Salary will be commensurate with the successful candidate’s qualifications and experience.